particle-iot/docs/src/content/guide/getting-started/connect.md

 Node should now be installed!
 In the next step we will test it and install the CLI.

 ### Installing the Particle Driver
 You'll also need to install the Windows driver.
-[Download it here.](https://s3.amazonaws.com/spark-website/Particle.zip)
+[Download it here.](https://github.com/spark/windows-device-drivers/releases/download/v6.1.0.51/particle_drivers_6.1.0.51.exe)

-Unzip the file.
-It is fine to unzip this as a default into your Downloads folder.

-Go to the Device Manager and double-click on your Particle device under `Other Devices` (on Windows 10 your Particle device may be listed under `Ports`).

-Click `Update Driver`, and select `Browse for driver software on your computer`.

-Navigate to your Downloads folder, or wherever you unzipped the drivers.

-{{#if photon}}The driver is called `photon.cat`.{{/if}}
-{{#if core}}The driver is called `spark_core.cat`.{{/if}}

-If you have a problem installing, you may have to temporarily disable the digitally signed driver enforcement policy.
-(We're sorry.)
-There are good instructions on how to do that [here](http://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/).

 ### Opening the Command Prompt
 You'll need to open the command prompt for this next part.
 You can also use Powershell or a similar command line tool if that is what you are used to.